This feature is available as part of the Honeycomb Enterprise plan.

 otel-collector --config $(pwd)/otel_collector_config.yaml

-To scrape Prometheus endpoints, you’ll need to configure OpenTelemetry Collector with a pipeline that starts with a
+To scrape Prometheus endpoints, you will need to configure OpenTelemetry Collector with a pipeline that starts with a

 To forward scraped metrics to Honeycomb, your pipeline should end with an